Students

 -

-Specific roommate and building assignments are not considered reasonable accommodations and may not be accommodated.
+Housing: Specific roommate and building assignments are not considered reasonable accommodations.
 These requests should be directed to Residence Life.

 -